-It gets rather brisk in job seeker-land.
-At the annual meeting of the American Association for Cancer Research in Atlanta, with its nearly 21,000 attendees, I went to hang out at the career fair and spoke with some job hunters.
+In 2019, at the annual meeting of the American Association for Cancer Research in Atlanta, with its nearly 21,000 attendees, I went to hang out at the career fair and spoke with some job hunters.
 Some excerpts of the conversations are below.

-The fair was crowded when I was there.
+In 2019, the job fair was crowded when I was there.
 People milled about and went up to small booths where there were representatives from academia, government, companies and non-profits who talked about open positions and the types of qualifications they expect from applicants.
 Here is a list of the exhibitors.

 There was also less formal talk, it appeared to me.
 Applicants were given the opportunity to talk about their current research and the types of professional tasks they enjoy.
 And they asked about the work culture at a given organization.
 And they spoke with other job-hunters.
 Perhaps it was the relatively compact space made for a lot of interaction.